Columnaris Treatment, Symptoms, & Disease

 Several factors can contribute to columnaris outbreaks in betta fish:

-• Poor water quality: High ammonia or nitrite levels, low pH, and fluctuating temperatures can stress bettas and make them more susceptible to infections.
+• Poor water quality: High ammonia or nitrite levels, low pH levels, and fluctuating temperatures can stress bettas and increase their susceptibility to infections.
+Check your water quality using a testing kit.

 • Stress: Overcrowding, aggressive tank mates, sudden environmental changes, and poor nutrition can weaken a betta’s immune system.

-• Injury: Open wounds or abrasions provide an entry point for the bacteria.
+• Injury: Open wounds or abrasions provide a point of entry for bacteria.

 • Betta’s anatomy: Their long, flowing fins and delicate skin make them more vulnerable to infections.